dmart28/reveno/README.md

 * Reveno is based on JVM and written fully on Java.
 * Reveno is fast - Able to process millions of transaction per second with microseconds latency.
 * Reveno is domain oriented - your primary focus will be on the core domain and domain logic only.
-* Reveno is an in-memory transactional event-driven framework with separated command and query sides and event sourcing intruded.
+* Reveno is an in-memory transactional event-driven framework with CQRS and event sourcing intruded.
 See our Architecture overview
 * Reveno is modular - use only components you really need to.
 * Reveno is robust - we have much durability options as well as failover replication among cluster, pre-allocated volumes and much more.
 * Reveno is lightweight.
 The core is about 300kb only.